emissary-ingress/emissary/charts/emissary-ingress/README.md

 # Emissary

-[Emissary Ingress](https://github.com/datawire/ambassador) - The Ambassador Edge Stack is a self-service, comprehensive edge stack that is Kubernetes-native and built on [Envoy Proxy](https://www.envoyproxy.io/).
+[Emissary Ingress](https://github.com/datawire/ambassador) - Emissary Ingress is a self-service, comprehensive API gateway that is Kubernetes-native and built on [Envoy Proxy](https://www.envoyproxy.io/).

 ## TL;DR;